Celebrating Eleven Years Online...!

 These are the total surface areas of each aluminum pram, as-fabricated.

 The weight of each pram size will depend on the thickness of sheet used.
-We advocate 1/8" thickness if you will be using a pulsed MIG unit for welding, however if you are using straight spray arc MIG then 5/32" thickness will likely be preferred.
-Weight per sq ft of each thickness is:
+For any of these prams we recommend 1/8" thickness plate, welded with a pulsed MIG.
+With straight spray arc MIG it is likely that 5/32" thickness will be required, however the pram will be 25% heavier as a result.
+The weight per sq ft of each thickness is:

 Add to that the weight of oars and center thwart (spruce oars and western red cedar thwart, so very light) for the rowing version.
 Say 6 or so pounds, plus bailer, nylon 3 strand painter and shackle.